py415/quizly_flutter/README.md

 ## Overview
 ### Description

-Quizly is a basic quiz app.
+Quizly is a personality quiz application that .

 ## Product Specs
 ### User Stories